Everything you need to plan a Maldives holiday — atolls, resorts, transfers, budgets and activities, explained simply and honestly.

 Quick summary

 The Maldives is a long chain of tiny islands stretching across the Indian Ocean, grouped into natural formations called atolls.
-For travellers, understanding the main atolls helps a lot when choosing a resort or planning a route.
+Understanding the main atolls helps a lot when choosing a resort or planning a route.

 Some atolls are close to the airport and easy to reach.
 Others feel remote and untouched — perfect if you want that "far from everything" feeling.

-Closest to the international airport and perfect if you want to minimise travel time.
+Closest to the international airport — perfect if you want to minimise travel time.

 Famous for whale sharks, mantas and strong house reefs.